-Today we are talking again about my favorite thing – stationery.
-There are always new and exciting things coming up on the market and I love being able to review those so you get only the things you know you’re going to love.
+Today we are talking again about my favorite thing – Bullet Journal supplies.
+There are always new and exciting things coming up on the market, and I love being able to review those, so you get only the things you know you’re going to love.

 Today we will be looking into a new Nuuna journal called Thinkers Notebook, which promises us integration between Bullet Journaling and digital note-taking.